-Alpine’s bunkers were last updated in 2006.
-As part of the current project, select bunkers will be repositioned, while all bunkers will be regraded, reshaped and rebuilt incorporating the Better Billy Bunker™ method, which provides a technically advanced drainage and liner system.
+Alpine’s golf course bunkers were last updated in 2006.
+As part of the current project, select bunkers will be repositioned, while all golf course bunkers will be regraded, reshaped, and rebuilt incorporating the Better Billy Bunker™ method, which provides a technically advanced drainage and liner system.
 The new bunkers are expected to last for well over a decade and offer superior consistency regardless of weather conditions.
-In addition to bunker renovations, new tee boxes will be added on holes 9, 12 and 14.
+In addition to bunker renovations, new tee boxes will be added on holes 9, 12, and 14.
 New and improved concrete cart paths will also be added throughout the facility and strategically re-routed to better accommodate golfers.

 “As one of the premier private clubs in the Mountain West, we consistently strive to improve and enhance our golf course and club amenities,” said Neil Maurer, general manager, Alpine Country Club.
 “By taking these steps to improve an already amazing golf course, we look to further elevate the club’s brand and reputation on a national level.”

 Alpine Country Club sits at the base of American Fork Canyon and features beautiful views of the majestic Wasatch Mountains.
 The Club was organized and chartered in 1958.
 In 1959, the club’s 18-hole William Neff, Sr.-designed golf course opened for play.
 In recent years, the course has undergone numerous renovation and improvement projects to modernize and enhance the golf experience.
 The 7,031-yard, par-72 course is widely praised for its smooth, fast greens, superb conditioning, scenic beauty, and quick pace of play.
 Over the club’s 59-year history, the course has hosted the prestigious Utah State Amateur tournament eight times, including most recently in 2016.